BamaCharanChhandogi/READMEasy/README.md

-# ReadMeister: AI-Powered README Generator
+# READMEasy: AI-Powered README Generator

 ## Introduction

-ReadMeister is a user-friendly web platform that empowers you to generate comprehensive and engaging README files for your software projects.
+READMEasy is a user-friendly web platform that empowers you to generate comprehensive and engaging README files for your software projects.
 Powered by advanced AI models, ReadMeister effortlessly tailors your README content based on your project's unique details.

 ## Features